AlirezaRaad/TradingBOT/README.md

 | `MainBOT.py`     | will use the instance that created in  `connectToAccount.py` and will have options to navigate between given strategies and start the bot to trade.     |
 | `Telegram.py`     | Send the `Telegram API`, `Username` to the `bot/TelegramBot.py` to start the telegram bot.      |
 | `TradeHistory.py`     | Use the `bot/TradinBot.TradingBot` instance to show trading history using AllPlacedOrders() class method.     |

+## *Files in the ***bot*** Directory*
+`__init__.py` : I Added an empty __init__ file to make python to treat this folder as a package.</br>
+`TelegramBot.py` : This file is responsible to check the user database to see if there is any changes or not and if there is any, send it to the given telegram bot.
+`TradinBot.py` : This file is the main file that this whole project evolved around.
+This is the file that contains the main `TradingBot` in it.
+All of the strategies will be in this class.</br>
+`MovingAverage.py` : This file contains `MovingAverage` class which is responsible to calculate the Moving Average based on given parameter.</br>